PelleSwelle/Project_Athena_1.3/readme.md

 What the group hopes to accomplish with the application is to provide a platform on which to host the material in a way that is fun and engaging as well as manageable for the student.

+## placeholder objects
+The application at this point has many elements with no functionality.
+Known placeholder elements and missing functionality are, and not limited to the following:
+- Dashboard screen has no fuctionality.
+- Settings page is only placeholder elements with no effect outside of the screen.
+- Material fields in each lesson are simply text with no connection to any files.
+- points given for each subject are at the moment the same points.
+There is no way to achieve math points at the moment.
+Only literacy points are implemented.
+- Language- and choose grade- screens have no effect on the information being displayed.
+They are only there to simulate the effect of the application once fully implemented.
+The text fields in the settings page cannot be edited.
+- It is not possible to add new short- and long-term goals other than the fields already on screen.
+- City builder game is not implemented in the main application, but as a separate application.
 ##points, achievements and a sense of progression
 Each subject (math and literacy) is associated with one type of points which in turn work as "building materials" in the city building aspect of the application.